Czech Car Brands (manufacturer car companies, logos)

 Toyota Peugeot Citroen Automobile Czech Logo

 TPCA is a joint venture between Groupe PSA and Toyota Motor Corporation, formed in 2002.
-It was located in Kolín, where it produced three brands of subcompact cars for sale in Europe (Toyota, Citroën, Peugeot).
-In 2020, the manufacturer crashed due to a defective batch with a falling pedal and closed.
-In January 2021, Toyota Motor Europe became the sole owner of the TPCA plant, renaming it Toyota Motor Manufacturing Czech and making it it’s subsidiary.
+It was located in Kolín, where it produced three subcompact car brands for sale in Europe (Toyota, Citroën, Peugeot).
+In 2020, the manufacturer suffered an accident due to a defective batch in which a pedal fell out and closed.
+In January 2021, Toyota Motor Europe became the sole owner of the TPCA plant, renaming it Toyota Motor Manufacturing Czech and making it a subsidiary.

 Aero